josmar-crwdstffng/angular/aio/content/start/index.md

     *   The `selector`, `app-product-alerts`, identifies the component.
         By convention, Angular component selectors begin with the prefix `app-`, followed by the component name.

-    *   The template and style filenames reference the component's HTML and CSS
+    *   The template and style filenames reference the HTML and CSS of the component
     *   The `@Component()` definition also exports the class, `ProductAlertsComponent`, which handles functionality for the component

 1. To set up `ProductAlertsComponent` to receive product data, first import `Input` from `@angular/core`.